Michigan general contractor license and insurance requirements

 General Liability insurance

-Michigan general liability insurance can help provide coverage for property damage, client injuries and other common work-related accidents which may occur.
+Michigan general liability insurance can help provide coverage for property damage, client injuries and other common work-related accidents that may occur.

 Workers’ Compensation insurance